GibsonRuitiari/gibsonruitiari.github.io/SQL Engine Series/sql_engine_prologue_grammar.md

 Consider a scenario where the `age` column in our database only accepts integers, but the input provides "1_" as the age.

-According to our `<select_statement>`rule, "1_" would be considered **syntactically valid**.
+According to our `<select_statement>`rule, "1_" would be considered syntactically valid.

-However, from a semantic perspective, the underscore "_" makes the value invalid, as the database cannot interpret it as a valid integer.
+However, from a semantic perspective, the underscore  makes the value invalid, as the database cannot interpret it as a valid integer.

 Accepting such incorrect inputs can lead to unexpected or erroneous behavior.
 This highlights a key limitation of EBNF (Extended Backus-Naur Form):